alfetahe/elector/README.md

 `post_election_hooks` - A list of hooks/function calls that will be triggered exactly after the election process.
 Expects a list of tuples with the following format: `{Module, Function, Args}`.
 Default value is `[]`.
 - `quorum_size` - The number of nodes(including the local node) that should be available in the cluster before the election process is started.
 Do not set it to `0` as it will disable the election process, leave empty or `1` if you want to run the election process even there are no other nodes in the cluster.
 Default value is `1`.
+- `candidate_node` - Boolean indicating if this node should be a candidate for the leader election.
+Default value is `true`.
+- `hooks_execution` - Atom indicating if the pre and post election hooks should be executed on the node starting the election process or on all nodes.
+The election process will be started automatically by the global commission process.
+The node who starts the commission process is not known and can be any node in the cluster.
+Available values are: `local` and `global`.
+Default value is `global`.
+- `automatic_elections` - Boolean indicating if the automatic election process should be started when node joins or leaves the cluster.
+Default value is `true`.

 Keep in mind to use the same configuration for all nodes in the cluster!